nickarrow/the-foundry/SPECIFICATION.md

 4. ✅ Players naturally collaborate across campaign boundaries
 5. ✅ Zero data loss (all valid edits preserved, invalid edits reverted)
 6. ✅ Repository remains stable and usable as it grows
+7. ✅ Enforcement infrastructure is protected from tampering (Guardian)
+8. ✅ Repository can self-heal from attacks within 15 minutes (Guardian)

 ---